Jaxon0/Profile-Bot/README.md

 # Profile Bot

+## What Is Profile Bot?

+Profile bot is packed full of amazing profile features!
+Users in your discord server may very easily setup their own server profile, which can easily be seen by all!
+THe purpose of this bot is to make getting to know new users easy!

 Profile Bot was created in 2020 by jaxon#6666 on Discord as a public, non self hosted bot.
 Now, in early 2021, I have chosen to require you to self host the bot.
 Heres how you do it:

 ## Prerequisites